JanardhanR/Neighborhood_Map/README.md

    4. Minimum styling has been done as it is not the focus of this project.

 ## How to open/run the project
-   1. Download the source from Github link[here](https://github.com/JanardhanR/Neighborhood_Map)
+   1. Download the source from Github link [here](https://github.com/JanardhanR/Neighborhood_Map)

    2. Unzip and open Neighborhood.html to launch the map